-*Historical* John Constable is one of the Old Masters perhaps best known for his painting The Hay Wain – located at the border of Essex and Suffolk.
-But did you know that Constable also visited Carshalton.
+John Constable is one of the Old Masters perhaps best known for his painting The Hay Wain – depicting a location at the border of Essex and Suffolk.

 Constable died in 1837.